jedisct1/libsodium-php/README.md

 stream of messages, and during the decryption process, we need a way to check that the whole stream matches what we encrypted.

+So we create a new stream (`init_push`) and push a sequence of messages into it (`push`).
+Each individual message has a tag attached to it, by default `TAG_MESSAGE`.
+In order for the decryption process to know where the end of the stream is, we tag the last message with the `TAG_FINAL` tag.

+When we consume the stream (`init_pull`, then `pull` for each message), we check that they can be properly decrypted, and retrieve both the decrypted chunks and the attached tags.
+If we read the last chunk (`TAG_FINAL`) and we are at the end of the file, we know that we completely recovered the original stream.

 ## Encrypt a file using a key derived from a password:

 ```php